US FTC files proposed settlement with Broadcom

 The consent order requires Broadcom to stop demanding that its customers buy components mostly or only from Broadcom, the FTC said.

+The FTC said that Broadcom had a monopoly in three kinds of chips used to make TV set-top boxes and broadband devices.

+The commission vote to accept the settlement was 4-0 with Chair Lina Khan, who joined the panel in June, not participating.

-(Reporting by Diane Bartz; additional reporting by Akanksha Rana; editing by Jonathan Oatis)
+(Reporting by Diane Bartz; additional reporting by Akanksha Rana; editing by Jonathan Oatis and Dan Grebler)